A-New-BellHope/bellhop/README.md

 an eigenray.
 Furthermore, it assumed that any run other than eigenrays was coherent TL, ignoring incoherent, semi-coherent, and arrivals.
 This function was reworked to use `ApplyContribution` to support all of these run types.
+Also, the maximum distance from the receiver (`RadMax` / `RadiusMax`) was uninitialized on the Nx2D codepath (though in the original code, checking it was commented out so this didn't matter).
+It has been set to the same value as used for 2D SGB and Cerveny influence.

 ### Non-TL runs not handled correctly in Cerveny influence